 The Secure Retirement Model showed what inflation could do to the average Social Security benefit during a 20-year time frame.

 SRI’s conclusions were eye-opening.
 A seemingly low 1% inflation rate would still consume nearly $35,000 of a senior’s benefits!
 If that rate were at a more likely 3%, the shortfall would be over $117,000!
 There is not much you can do about the economic and political factors that lead to increased inflation.
-However, if you are someone nearing or in retirement, you can design an action plan that will help blunt some of the impacts.
+However, if you are someone nearing retirement, you can design an action plan to help blunt some of the impacts.